shadabshaukat/DELTA/README.md

 📣 Excited to announce a new tool to calculate Cloud Database endpoint latency using SQL.
 Launching DELTA (DB Endpoint Latency Testing Ammeter)

 DELTA is a tool to test real-world latency against a remote database using execution of a query and calculating the network return time.
-The tool has functions for Oracle, MySQL and Postgres databases.
+The tool provides functions to test latency of Oracle, MySQL and Postgres databases.
+The tool uses the cx_Oracle, psycopg2 and pymysql packages to connect to the respective databases and execute a single query per request (you can specify multiple requests as well).
+The tool uses the time module to measure the time it takes to execute the query, fetch the results, and close the connection.
+The tool then calculates the latency of each request and the average latency of all requests.

 ![Delta_Ammeter](https://user-images.githubusercontent.com/39692236/213663909-24aaf0cd-8abc-429b-811d-25303aa7063e.png)